 6. Meditate at least once a day

-7. Cleanse your body regularly
+7. Purify your body regularly

 8. Choose your favorite Ayurvedic spices

-Depending on the type of constitution you can choose from long pepper, Indian saffron, turmeric, cardamom and many more.
+Depending on the type of constitution you can choose from long pepper, Indian saffron, turmeric, cardamom and many others.

-You can use chia seeds, dates, coconut shavings, delicious fruits such as mango, orange and carambola, as well as a mix of aromatic spices such as cinnamon, cardamom, nutmeg, etc. .
+You can use chia seeds, dates, coconut shavings, delicious fruits such as mango, orange and carambola, as well as a mix of aromatic spices such as cinnamon, cardamom, nutmeg and more.